comecero/storefront-js-sdk/README.md

 ```

-## Configuration options:
+## Global Configuration options:
 * appHost: The application host specified for your account (Test or Live).
 Found in Settings --> Technical

 * accountID: Your account ID.

-* appAlias: The app alias that the checkout should redirect to.

-* appPage: The page of the app the customer should start on when redirected to checkout.

 * cacheTimeout: Optional browser cache of data before refreshing from the api (Default: 300).

 * testToken: Provide this only for testing purposes.
 Do not hard code into your app.
 (Default: null).

+## Cart Configuration options:
+* appAlias: The app alias that the checkout should redirect to.

+* appPage: The page of the app the customer should start on when redirected to checkout.

+* expand: A comma separated list of resources to expand.
+See API documentation for fields that can be expanded.

 ## Public methods:
 * cart(): gets the cart service.